PeterLourens/kiwipiano/README.md

 * The site has a booking system that user can book a piano session according to user’s interests.

-* The site offers user a platform that user can create and post a review about their experience with the piano studio.

 * The site offers registered user to view and edit their account profile.

 * The site offers many different contact methods that user can make contact easily to the piano studio.